wikimedia/operations-debs-trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

 The header's ``<value>`` may be specified as a literal string, or it may take advantage of `Variable Expansion`_ to calculate a dynamic value for the header.
-In contrast, `set-header`_ does not support variable expansion for the header value.
-If you wish to use variable expansion and avoid duplicate headers, you may consider using an `rm-header`_ operator followed by `add-header`_.

 counter
 ~~~~~~~